manelpuig/rUBot_ardrone_ws/Documentation/01_Parrot_setup.md

 sudo apt-get update
 sudo apt-get install libignition-math4-dev -y
 ```
+> The same has to be done if you use the simpler "rUBot_ardrone_ws"

 **- Compilation**

 It may happen that when compiling the package, catkin_make can’t find the ignition library, so we need to export the CXXFLAGS accordingly.
 In my local computer, the ignition library is found at /usr/include/ignition/math4, so to compile we use the following commands: